 tanzfähig – Germany

-Spark is realized with support from Pro Helvetia, Kulturrådet and Västra Götalandsregionen.
+Spark was realized with support from Pro Helvetia, Kulturrådet and Västra Götalandsregionen.

-Spark brings together four companies of professional inclusive dance and two renowned dance festivals from six European countries.
-The project runs through 2019-2021 and is a.o. about strengthening already existing networks and sharing knowledge about specific working methods and choreographic approaches in inclusive dance.
+Spark brought together four companies of professional inclusive dance and three renowned dance festivals from six European countries.
+The project ran through 2019-2021 and was about strengthening already existing networks and sharing knowledge about specific working methods and choreographic approaches in inclusive dance.